 Emerging filmmaker Helen Plumb made a , in which poet Anam Cara is considering whether or not she should embrace her body hair in public.
 I find this topic very relevant, since I also experience this tension between my and other females’ natural hairy state and the ‘beauty ideal’ of shaved legs.
 I love everything about this video: Anam is so real and authentic and I experience much intimacy.
 Watch the short film here on The Barbican Centre and read the short interview with Helen.

 Barcelona-based artist and self-called artivist Zinteta makes , specifically portraying what is usually not shown.
 This art consists mostly of illustrations and body-painted women (captured in pictures).
 I find that her art celebrates women in all of their being and seeing it makes me really happy.
 Check out Zinteta’s Intragram page here.

 Songwriter Marya Stark just released .
 Marya is not only a songwriter, but a mentor in the art of voice and archetypal embodiment.
-I absolutely love her beautiful voice and the lyric she sings.
+I absolutely love her beautiful voice and the lyrics she sings.
 I am also still not over her previous work in collaboration with Carmen Crow: the album Remembrance.
 Listen to Lineage and find Marya’s other work here.